 Police confirmed Bostick was found unconscious on Seventh Avenue near 29th Street around 10:30 p.m. on April 25, about 30 minutes after someone called police to report an assault in progress.

-She had suffered apparent head trauma after being hit with an unknown object, according to the New York Post, and was taken to nearby Bellevue Hospital, where she died on May 4.
+Bostick had suffered apparent head trauma after being hit with an unknown object, according to the New York Post, and was taken to nearby Bellevue Hospital, where they died on May 4.

-Police said it appeared Bostick was staying at the nearby Bowery Residents Committee homeless shelter and was arguing with another shelter resident prior to her attack.
+Police said it appeared Bostick was staying at the nearby Bowery Residents Committee homeless shelter and was arguing with another shelter resident prior to their attack.

-"Pursuant to our investigation, we believe she was involved in a dispute with another individual who was staying at the same shelter as the victim," Jones said.
+"Pursuant to our investigation, we believe [they were] involved in a dispute with another individual who was staying at the same shelter as the victim," Jones said.

-According to GLAAD, at least nine other transgender people have been killed in 2017, all of whom were transwomen of color.
+According to GLAAD, at least nine other transgender people have been killed so far in 2017.

 On April 22, a 28-year-old transwoman named Chay Reed was fatally shot in Miami.
 Her death was preceded by Alphonza Watson, 38, of Baltimore, who was fatally shot in the stomach on March 22, and Jaquarrius Holland, 18, of Monroe, Louisiana on Feb.
 19.